JerryCuomo/ThinkBlockchain-archive1/How Blockchain Works/README.md

 You can always add console.log's around this statement to prove the values do not match any longer.

-**Add another block to the end of duckchain.js using your first and last name as the data and cut and paste the output here.
+**8. Add another block to the end of duckchain.js using your first and last name as the data and cut and paste the output here.
 Also show the line of code you added**.

 ```
 duckchain.addBlock(new Block(3, "barrymosakowski" ));